Raymond1785/how-to-ask-better-questions/README.md

 *They may not design the product, but they know what is inconvenient for them.*

+### 11. Cross-Domain Thinking Is Not Random Thinking
+*Sometimes you need to leave your field to see your own problem differently.*

+### 12. Build for Wow, Not Just Work
+*Build for the moment when “It works” becomes “Wow.”*

+### 13. The Best Questions Don’t Start With How
+*Sometimes, a difficult problem does not need a better answer.
+It needs a better question.*

+### 14. Design From the End
+*Starting from the end helps you discover what you forgot to ask.*

 📖 Explore the complete journey in **docs/journey**.
 ---